Write for a practitioner audience

 - Use long paragraphs and sentences.

-Some journals, such as Journal of Business Strategy, encourage the use of these, and they can certainly liven up an article, as in "Brand globally, market locally" quoted above, or in "Beyond BSC: a process based approach to performance management".
+Some journals, such as Journal of Business Strategy, encourage the use of these, and they can certainly liven up an article.
 Make sure that the figure really does elucidate a point better than plain words could have.
-Also make sure that you follow the author guidelines for submission of figures, which should always be good quality and submitted in both electronic and hard copy form.
+Also make sure that you follow the author guidelines for submission of figures, which should always be of a high quality and embedded within the article.

 Practitioner articles should NOT include long literature reviews (descriptions of the literature on the subject).
 If included, do so as part of the background: see the example of the literature review in the article "Motivation and barriers to participation in virtual knowledge-sharing communities of practice", where the author devotes a page to the literature by way of explaining key background concepts such as communities of practice and what makes them tick.